sbft-cps-tool-competition/cps-tool-competition/documentation/INSTALL.md

 > **Note**: As stated on the BeamNG registration page, **please use your university email address**.
 If you do not own a university email address, please contact the organizers of the tool competition.

-For the competition we use `BeamNG.tech v0.26.1.0`, please make sure you download exactly this version of the simulator, i.e., file `BeamNG.tech.v0.26.1.0.zip`.
+For the competition we use `BeamNG.tech v0.26.2.0`, please make sure you download exactly this version of the simulator, i.e., file `BeamNG.tech.v0.26.2.0.zip`.

-Installing BeamNG.tech is as simple as extracting the files to a target folder in your system (e.g., `C:\BeamNG.tech.v0.26.1.0`).
+Installing BeamNG.tech is as simple as extracting the files to a target folder in your system (e.g., `C:\BeamNG.tech.v0.26.2.0`).
 We call this folder `<BEAMNG_HOME>`.
-Additionally you need to create another folder (e.g., `C:\BeamNG.tech.v0.26.1.0_userpath`) that will act as BeamNG.tech working dir.
+Additionally you need to create another folder (e.g., `C:\BeamNG.tech.v0.26.2.0_userpath`) that will act as BeamNG.tech working dir.
 BeamNG.tech will copy in this directory the levels and its cache.
 We call this folder `<BEAMNG_USER>`.

 Please copy the `tech.key` file that you received after registering inside the `<BEAMNG_USER>` folder.

 > NOTE: Make sure that `<BEAMNG_HOME>` and `<BEAMNG_USER>` contain no spaces nor special characters.
 > NOTE: Please use different folders for `<BEAMNG_HOME>` and `<BEAMNG_USER>`.
 We have observed misbehaviors if they are set as the same folder.
+> NOTE: Our pipeline supports also the previous simulator version, i.e., `BeamNG.tech v0.26.1.0`.

 ### Python ###